The internet has provided millions of creative people an outlet to share their talent and actually get paid to draw.

 While you’re getting used to the freelancing world and how to communicate your ideas with clients (or handle how clients communicate their ideas), it’s best to continue working on your own stuff.

-Not only will these drawings become part of your growing portfolio, they could also be sold as-is for cash.
+Not only will these drawings become part of your growing portfolio but they could also be sold.

 4. Be Your Own Boss

 The goal of most artists is the freedom to be able to create their own art while earning enough income to live on.

 Venturing out on your own may be a scary prospect, especially if you’ve been working traditional drawing jobs or even non-artist jobs as your primary source of income and see drawing your own art as an outlet or a side gig.